Frequently Asked Questions

 With so many training companies, how relevant are the qualifications and experience of instructors vs. the reputation of the training company?

-This is another excellent question.
 With so many training options available, prospective students can be overwhelmed trying to decide which course of study to enroll and from which company is the best.
 Often, the qualifications of the instructor who is doing the actual teaching is not even considered.
-Unfortunately, we have seen too many instances where the trainer was not qualified to be standing in front of a classroom.
+Unfortunately, we have seen too many instances where the trainer was not qualified with enough field experience to teach or was competent in the field.
 Sometimes, these other trainers were not in the field very long and never acquired the body of work needed to train others.
+Sometimes, these trainers were never trained well themselves when they first started.
 We have seen trainers who were frankly not successful adjusters so left the field to pursue training opportunities.
 We have seen trainers who never worked for an insurance company which we require to be a trainer for us because we think its critical.
 And so on..
 But, these individuals often find roles at other training companies.

 Here are some training truths..
 When I first started teaching in 2008 as well as delivering industry presentations, I learned that mistakes are rarely noticed by the audience.
 So, even if I made a mistake, the audience didn't know it.
 I also realized that a new learner usually doesn't know the difference between fact vs. fiction.
 Most students trust what is being taught.
 This happens when students have no previous insurance claim or construction experience to draw from, so they accept what is being taught as fact, even if it's not.
 What we also see as another truth is trainers often clone themselves in their teachings.
 In other words, what skills and methods worked for them as field adjusters is taught to their students, even if its not best practices.
 These are training truths that every prospective student should consider.
 This is why we publish trainer bios on our website so every student knows who their trainer will be before taking a class from us.
 It's extremely important to know who your trainer is before taking any class anywhere regardless of the training company reputation.